Housing

 Assisted Living

-For those older adults or persons with disabilities who need help with some activities of daily living such as mobility and everyday tasks or simply can no longer live completely on their own, assisted living is often the next best option for those who still want to live as independently as possible.
-By definition, assisted living provides personal care but not continuous medial attention like a nursing home.
-There are several assisted living facilities in Reston proper and nearby that charge an average monthly fee of $6,000 but most fees tend to be higher than that.
+By definition, assisted living provides personal care but not round-the clock medical attention like a nursing home.
+There are several assisted living facilities in Reston and nearby that charge an average monthly fee of $6,000, though most fees tend to be higher.
 It’s always a good idea to visit different facilities to see what they are like and to learn about the costs.

 Virginia’s Department of Health Office of Licensure and Certification licenses and inspects assisted living facilities and reports can be found on their website.
 For guidance on the reports, contact the Northern Virginia Long-Term care Ombudsman Program at (703) 324-5861, TTY 711 or by email NVLTCOP@fairfaxcounty.gov.